drs-ss/gr-polaris/README.md

 	sudo make install
 	sudo ldconfig

+If you are using the default Polaris settings, please ensure that the MTU on your 10Gig Ethernet connection is 9000.

+If you experience an error like "bad_alloc" then you may need to reduce the amount of memory allocated to the buffers in the block.
+You can do this by tweaking the defines found in lib/complex_manager.h and lib/udp_listener.h.
+Reducing NUM_COMPLEX and NUM_BUFFS by half is usually sufficient.
+This will likely impact performance at higher sample rates but should not cause a problem at lower rates.

 ## Adjusting System Settings

 There are a couple of things you can do to improve the performance.